brightcove/brightcove-player-sdk-ios/README.md

 ## Playing Video In The Background

 By default, when an iOS application is sent to the background, or the device is locked, iOS will pause any video that is playing.
-To change this behavior, set the `allowsBackgroundAudioPlayback` property of the `BCOVPlaybackController` object to `YES`.
-(The default value is `NO`, indicating playback will pause in the background.)
+To change this behavior, set the `allowsBackgroundAudioPlayback` property of the `BCOVPlaybackController` object to `true`.
+(The default value is `false`, indicating playback will pause in the background.)

 You should also follow the guidelines set by Apple in [Technical Q&A QA1668][tqa1668] to set the proper background modes and audio session category for your app.

 It's important that the `AVPlayerLayer` be detached from the `AVPlayer` before the app is switched to the background (and reattached when the app returns to the foreground).
-The Brightcove Player SDK will handle this for you when `allowsBackgroundAudioPlayback` is set to `YES`.
+The Brightcove Player SDK will handle this for you when `allowsBackgroundAudioPlayback` is set to `true`.

 Finally, when playing background videos (and particularly when using playlists), you should use the iOS `MPRemoteCommandCenter` API to give the user playback control on the lock screen and in the control center.